 A brief overview of Icon is contained in technical report TR 90-6 [1] (tr90-6.doc on the distribution diskette).
-Features that have been added to Icon since the first edition of the book was written are described in TR 90-1 [2] (tr90-1.doc on the distribution diskette).
-These technical reports, together with this document (ipd131.doc on this diskette), provide enough information to write and run simple Icon programs, but persons who intend to use Icon extensively will need the book.
+Features that have been added to Icon since the book was written are described in TR 90-1 [2] (tr90-1.doc on the distribution diskette).
+These technical reports, together with this document (ipd135.doc on this diskette), provide enough information to write and run simple Icon programs, but persons who intend to use Icon extensively will need the book.

-3. Installing OS/2 Icon
+2. Installing MS-DOS/386 Icon

-Two executable binary files are needed to run Icon:
+The distribution diskettes contain the two executable files needed to run Icon:

-icont.exe translator iconx.exe executor
+icont.exe Icon translator and linker iconx.exe Icon executor

-These files should be located at a place on your PATH specification.
+These files should be copied to a place on your PATH specification.